cc-archive/vocabulary-legacy/documentation/metafiles/README.md

   </a>
 </p>

-As CC Vocabulary grows, so does the effort for maintaining code quality and keeping technical debt to a minimum.
+As Vocabulary grows, so does the effort for maintaining code quality and keeping technical debt to a minimum.
 Having a set of rules makes sure that some semblance of order is maintained in the chaos that is developing and maintaining a component library.